17 Psychological Conversion Optimisation Tips

 9. Sex sells!

 Great images of beautiful people grab attention and can help to sell product.
-Sex sells and will always sell because we respond to material differently when we are in a state of arousal.
+Sex can sell because we respond to material differently when we are in a state of arousal.
 Neuroscience indicates that this is because it engages the pleasurable reward centre of our brain.
+Research has found that men are more willing to take risks when they are aroused by beautiful women.
 People also automatically assign positive traits to attractive looking people.

 Try testing models of different age, gender or family groups on high converting pages to see if aligning the images more closely with your target audience improves conversion.
 People are naturally drawn to looking at eyes so this could also be incorporated in your tests.